Dress-ED: Instruction-Guided Editing for Virtual Try-On and Try-Off: Experiments

 For the edited VTOFF task, which reconstructs the edited in-shop garment from the dressed person, \ours confirms the best overall performance across nearly all metrics, including the lowest FID, KID, and DISTS, and the highest DINO-I. These results demonstrate its strong capability to recover fine garment details and produce semantically faithful edits.

-\tit{Per-Edit-Type Analysis} Tab.~\ref{tab:results_edit_types} reports a fine-grained breakdown across the seven edit categories defined in \dataset, evaluated using DISTS and DINO-I metrics. \ours consistently achieves and among the lowest DISTS (indicating higher perceptual similarity) and consistently achieves the highest DINO-I scores across nearly all edit types for both VTON and VTOFF.
+\tit{Per-Edit-Type Analysis} Table~\ref{tab:results_edit_types} reports a fine-grained breakdown across the seven edit categories defined in \dataset, evaluated using DISTS and DINO-I metrics. \ours consistently achieves the lowest DISTS values (indicating higher perceptual similarity) and the highest DINO-I scores across nearly all edit types for both VTON and VTOFF.
 Notably, the largest improvements occur in appearance-driven edits such as color, pattern, and material, where multimodal conditioning effectively captures localized texture and tone changes.
 Structural modifications, including sleeve length and shape adjustments, show consistent quantitative gains, indicating that our model effectively preserves spatial coherence while performing localized structural edits.

 \tit{Qualitative Results} A visual comparison is presented in Fig.~\ref{fig:qualitative_edits}, which showcases representative examples across both VTON (unpaired) and VTOFF settings.
 As it can be seen, \ours produces high-quality and photorealistic results that accurately follow the editing instructions while preserving person identity, pose, and garment details, further confirming the effectiveness of the proposed approach.